Chinese Communist Revolution: Wuhan Nationalist Government

-After the capture of Wuhan, the Central Committee of the Koumintang voted to move to their government to this more central location.
+After the capture of Wuhan, the Central Committee of the Kuomintang voted to move to their government to this more central location.
 Headed in Chiang's absence by Minister of Justice Xu Qian, the executive committee was a mix of liberals and conservatives who had not been subject to Chiang's purge of leftists.
 They included Minister of Finance Sun Fo, Minister for Foreign Affairs Eugene Chen, and banker and industrialist T. V. Soong.
 When they arrived in Wuhan on December 10, the Nationalists found a city gripped by enthusiasm for the revolution.
 The rapidly-expanding, Communist-led labor movement staged near-constant demonstrations in Wuhan itself and across the nominally KMT-controlled territories.
 Although still prevented from participating in the KMT government, the CCP established parallel structures of administration in areas liberated by the NRA.

 The Wuhan government proved its competency when, in January 1927, violent protests broke out in the British concession at Hankou.
 Eugene Chen successfully negotiated its evacuation by the British and handover to the Chinese.
 The Wuhan administration gradually drifted away from Chiang, becoming a center of leftist power and seeking to reassert civilian control over the military.
 On 10 March, the Wuhan leadership nominally stripped Chiang of much of his military authority, though refrained from deposing him as commander-in-chief.
 At the same time, the Communist Party became an equal partner in the Wuhan government, sharing power with the KMT leftists.